 In the U.S. there are entire careers dedicated to electrical work.
 While our society couldn’t function as it does without electricity, there are serious injuries that can occur if proper precautions and safety measures aren’t securely put in place when working around electrical equipment.
-Electrical injuries, and especially electrocution, can be life-threatening or lead to long term health complications.
+Electrical injuries, and especially electrocution, can be life-threatening or lead to long-term health complications.

 If you were the victim of an electrical injury at work, and you suspect it was a result of negligence on the part of your employer, you have a right to compensation.
 If you or your loved one suffered an electrical injury, it’s your right to seek legal help for compensation.
 The Epstein Law Firm has years of experience in all types of workers’ compensation cases, electrical injuries not least.
-Give our Chicago firm a call today at 773-522-7000 for a free case evaluation.

 Causes of Workplace Electrical Injury